SuperOfficeDocs/superoffice-docs/user-guide/en/ui/screen-designer/edit-layout.md

 ## Columns

 By default a tab has 2 columns, but you can use anything from 1-4 columns depending on you needs.
-Users with wide screens may prefer more columns, to be able to view and sort more data.
+Users with wide screens may prefer more columns, to view and sort more data.

 **Limitations:**